-Truly the margins between Risers and CX Champions are narrow, and there’s a good opportunity to leverage your customer experience to grab market share from your competitors.
+Truly the margins between Risers and CX Champions are narrow and there is a good opportunity to leverage your customer experience to grab market share from your competitors.
 Here are some actions Risers can take to differentiate and elevate service.

 Support your customers:

-- Optimize customer experiences: AI-powered tools can help you identify gaps in your help center content and equip agents with full context and interaction history so you can offer more personalized service.
+- Optimise customer experiences: AI-powered tools can help you identify gaps in your help centre content and equip agents with full context and interaction history so you can offer more personalised service.

 Support your agents:

 - Value quality over quantity: Bring in only the best-in-breed apps that offer a complete view of customer data in a single client workspace.
-Discard tools that don’t use modern APIs so your agents aren’t toggling between screens to serve customers.
+Discard tools that do not use modern APIs, so your agents are not toggling between screens to serve customers.

-- Prioritize agent well-being: Invest in agent training and incentives to increase job satisfaction and promote productivity.
+- Prioritise agent well-being: Invest in agent training and incentives to increase job satisfaction and promote productivity.
 Use tools that boost efficiency and collaboration so agents can see that their time is valuable.

 Build in operational efficiencies:

-- Adopt agile systems and processes: Your support system should allow you to share customer knowledge across the organization—and especially with your sales team—so that data doesn’t live in silos.
-This allows you to avoid an easy faux pas like attempting to sell a customer on a renewal when they’ve had major service issues or complaints.
+- Adopt agile systems and processes: Your support system should allow you to share customer knowledge across the organisation, especially with your sales team, so that data does not live in silos.
+This allows you to avoid an easy faux pas like attempting to sell a customer on a renewal when they have had major service issues or complaints.

 Eager to move up the ladder?
-Here’s how to reach CX Champion status.
+Here is how to reach CX Champion status.